membraneframework/membrane_wav_plugin/README.md

 ### Warning

 The Serializer creates header with invalid blocks which depend on the file size.
-To fix that, using `Membrane.WAV.Postprocessing` is recommended.
+You can bypass this using `Membrane.WAV.SerializerBin` or fix the header with `Membrane.WAV.Postprocessing`.

+## SerializerBin

+The SerializerBin works like Serializer, but writes its output directly to a file, taking care of updating the header.

 ## Sample usage